BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

     <br/><br/>
     Rainer Maria Rilke,<br/>
     'The Tenth Elegy' (1923)"<br/>
-    quoted on page 179¹
+    as cited on page 179¹
 </p>

 <hr/>

 <p>
-    Chapter 12, "The Fine Art of Baloney Detection", speaks to Sagan's beliefs around rigorous thinking and the naturally attendant dispellation of superstitions, hoaxes, and pseudoscience.
+    Chapter 12, <i>The Fine Art of Baloney Detection</i>, speaks to Sagan's beliefs around rigorous thinking and the naturally attendant dispellation of superstitions, hoaxes, and pseudoscience.
 </p>

 <p>
-    One of the sections from "The Fine Art of Baloney Detection" helped inspire an essay I wrote: <a href="https://bradleyculley.github.io/2024/02/17/solved-and-unsolved.html" target="_blank">Solved and Unsolved</a>.
+    One of the sections from <i>The Fine Art of Baloney Detection</i> helped inspire an essay I wrote: <a href="https://bradleyculley.github.io/2024/02/17/solved-and-unsolved.html" target="_blank"><i>Solved and Unsolved</i></a>.
 </p>

 <p>